Advances in Clinical and Experimental Medicine

 • Initials of authors who received salary or other funding from commercial companies

-Also state whether any sponsors or funders (other than the named authors) played any role in:
+Also, state whether any sponsors or funders (other than the named authors) played any role in:

 • Study design